jtonneyck/lab-write-your-own-tests/README.md

 ### Bonus

 7. Write tests for a function that returns the biggest product for the top right 4 diagonally adjacent numbers.
 Write the code that passes it.
-8. Write tests for a function that retuns the biggest product for all the 4 diagonally adjacent numbers.
+8. Write tests for a function that returns the biggest product for all the 4 diagonally adjacent numbers.
 Write the code that passes it.